socket - create an endpoint for communication

 - Provides datagrams, which are connectionless-mode, unreliable messages of fixed maximum length.

-If the protocol argument is non-zero, it must specify a protocol that is supported by the address family.
-The protocols supported by the system are implementation-dependent.
+If the protocol argument is non-zero, it shall specify a protocol that is supported by the address family.
+If the protocol argument is zero, the default protocol for this address family and type shall be used.
+The protocols supported by the system are implementation-defined.

 - No more file descriptors are available for the system.